PunkUnicorn/The-Return-of-Tom-Thumb/Event - Tom and The Tailor early encounter.md

-Requires only Tom and The Tailor and no other companion Requires Tom and The Tailor to be not well acquainted
+Requires only Tom and The Tailor and no other companion

+Requires Tom and The Tailor to be not well acquainted

 Tom and The Tailor encounter their first inn.
-Tom's never been to an inn before but has not let on.
+Tom's never been to an inn before but does not share this with The Tailor.
 Tom notices the inn door has a latch.

-"I know how to work that" she says impressed with herself, sharing needing to be proud with this dazzling stranger, The Tailor
+"I know how to work that" she says impressed with herself, sharing - needing to put a proud front on to keep up with this dazzling stranger, The Tailor

-"After you then" The Tailor would accomodate.
+"After you then" The Tailor would accomodate, overlooking Tom's un-learned obvservation.
+The Tailor would enjoy hearing the pride in Toms voice.

 Inside the tavern Tom would be overwhelmed.